vovagorodok/chess_peripheral_protocol/README.md

 - [Links](#links)

 ## Assumptions
-When central and peripheral has the same pieces positions we call it synchronized.
+When central and peripheral has the same state (pieces positions) we call it synchronized.
 Always central controls round rules and peripheral controls synchronization.
 All commands and parameters should be written in lower case where words are splitted by the `_` sign.